 Parks and green spaces are part of any city’s tourist offer.
-If you are a fan of slow travel like me, you will probably seek out the cities advertised as green.
+If you like slow travel, you probably seek out the cities with lots of green spaces.

-Tourist guides suggest visiting Maksimir Park – the lungs of the city.
-Or strolling around the Botanical Garden.
-Real walking and hiking aficionados can enjoy countless trails leading from the city to the Medvednica mountain.
+Well, the mainstream leafy Zagreb includes Maksimir Park or the Botanical Garden.
+In addition, lovers of hiking can enjoy countless trails leading from the city to the Medvednica mountain.

 It’s leafy but not overly cultivated, uphill but not a real hike, and it’s urban but not crowded.

 When I took a British friend there, he couldn’t stop sighing in amazement, wondering why no one had told him about this walk.

 That afternoon, he admitted, completely changed his experience of the city.
 Hopefully it will help you have the same revelation.

 Find your perfect Croatian holiday

 Take This Fun Quiz And Get A Tailor-Made List